Location

 Season and regulations

-The river is divided by zones, each managed by a local fishing organization.
-Allowed fishing methods are fly and spin fishing with artificial fly or lure.
-Only one rod is allowed and having a landing net is requred.
+Fishing on the Sava River is managed in zones, each overseen by a local fishing organisation.
+Allowed methods include fly fishing and spin fishing with artificial flies or lures.
+Only one rod is allowed per angler, and a landing net is required.

 Capacity